JohanaComlan/NFT-Copyright-Checker/README.md

 The application will be available at http://localhost:3000

-## Notes

-This repository contains the frontend and API routes used in deployment.
-For full architectural details, smart contract logic, image hashing algorithms, and verification design, please refer to the accompanying project report.

 ## Project Structure

 The project is built using the Next.js framework and follows a modular file structure.
 Below is a high-level overview of key directories and files: